 iii.
 Even though situations involving PEPs are mandatorily subject to EDD measures, licensees are still required to carry out the Customer Risk Assessment referred to in Section 2.2.1.
 The occasional transaction or business relationship may present additional factors indicative of a high risk of ML/FT which the licensee may have to address through measures other than those which have to be applied when dealing with PEPs.

-Licensees are to note that the obligations relative to PEPs are not limited to PEPs themselves but have also to be applied to their family members and persons known to be their close business associates.persons linked thereto as described in Section 2.1.4.
+Licensees are to note that the obligations relative to PEPs are not limited to PEPs themselves but have also to be applied to persons linked thereto as described in Section 2.1.4.